bluesky66-dev/kibana/packages/kbn-i18n/README.md

 # I18n

-HyperSec Kibana relies on several UI frameworks (ReactJS and AngularJS) and requires localization in different environments (browser and NodeJS).
+Kibana relies on several UI frameworks (ReactJS and AngularJS) and requires localization in different environments (browser and NodeJS).
-Internationalization engine is framework agnostic and consumable in all parts of HyperSec Kibana (ReactJS, AngularJS and NodeJS).
+Internationalization engine is framework agnostic and consumable in all parts of Kibana (ReactJS, AngularJS and NodeJS).
 In order to simplify internationalization in UI frameworks, the additional abstractions are built around the I18n engine: `react-intl` for React and custom components for AngularJS.
 [React-intl](https://github.com/yahoo/react-intl)